 When was the last time you cleaned under the bed or behind the sofa?
 EXACTLY!
 Now’s the time to do just that.
 Clean behind radiators and along difficult to reach ledges, picture rails, door frames and shelves with a flexible dusting tool like JML’s RadiClean.

 Simply rub it with your hand to build up static, then bend it as required so you can reach even the most high and inaccessible spots without much effort.
+It’s also useful for dusting slatted blinds and shutters, for reaching cobwebs from high ceilings and for cleaning between stair bannisters.

 Buy now: JML RadiClean, £6.99, Amazon.co.uk